 (Also Called 'Munchausen Syndrome by Proxy - Type')

-People with MSP have an inner need for the other person (often his or her child) to be seen as ill or injured.
+People with FDIA have an inner need for the other person (often his or her child) to be seen as ill or injured.
 It is not done to achieve a concrete benefit, such as financial gain.
-People with MSP are even willing to have the child or patient undergo painful or risky tests and operations in order to get the sympathy and special attention given to people who are truly ill and their families.
+People with FDIA are even willing to have the child or patient undergo painful or risky tests and operations in order to get the sympathy and special attention given to people who are truly ill and their families.
 Factitious disorders are considered mental illnesses because they are associated with severe emotional difficulties.

-People with MSP might create or exaggerate the child’s symptoms in several ways.
+People with FDIA might create or exaggerate the child's symptoms in several ways.
 They might simply lie about symptoms, alter diagnostic tests (such as contaminating a urine sample), falsify medical records, or induce symptoms through various means, such as poisoning, suffocating, starving, and causing infection.
 The presenting problem may also be psychiatric or behavioral.

 - Might be a health care professional

 - Is very friendly and cooperative with the health care providers

 - Appears quite concerned (some might seem overly concerned) about the child or designated patient

 - Might also suffer from factitious disorder imposed on self (This is a related disorder in which the caregiver repeatedly acts as if he or she has a physical or mental illness when he or she has caused the symptoms.)

 Other possible warning signs of FDIA in children include the following: